Feneric/Minima/README.rst

 The constraints of building something within the PICO-8 environment make a project like this fairly tough.
-This game pretty much maxes out PICO-8 capacity; there's not a lot of space left and I'll likely have to trim out some already-started features to shoehorn in anything else.
+This game pretty much maxes out PICO-8 capacity; there's not a lot of space left and I'd likely have to trim out some already-present features to shoehorn in anything else.
 All the PICO-8 graphic space (both for sprites and maps) are fully used.
 All but a couple of the sound effects slots are used.
 The final version here is a careful balance between maxing out the token count and the compressed size.
 The raw